Ti ho voluto bene veramente

-Ti ho voluto bene veramente (I really loved you) is a song recorded by Italian singer-songwriter Marco Mengoni for his album Le cose che non ho.
-The track, written by Marco Mengoni was produced by Michele Canova.
+Ti ho voluto bene veramente (I really loved you) is a song co-written and recorded by Italian singer Marco Mengoni.
+It was released by Sony Music on 16 October 2015 as the lead single from his fourth studio album Le cose che non ho.

-After being released in October 2015 as the lead single from Mengoni's fourth studio album, Le cose che non ho, it peaked at number one on the Italian FIMI Top Digital Downloads charts.
+The song, written by the singer himself with co-writing contribution by Fortunato Zampaglione, was produced by Michele Canova.
+It peaked at number one on the Italian FIMI Top Digital Downloads charts.

 Music video

 The music video for the song was directed by Niccolò Celaia and Antonio Usbergo, and was shot in Iceland.